wencharmwang/RSS3-Wiki/src/sdk/JavaScript.md

 **account.privateKey**

-If initialized with custom sign function, then this value is undefined
+If initialized with a custom sign function, then this value is undefined

 ```ts
 account.privateKey: string | undefined